kyimoemin/elastic-worker/README.md

 initWorker(calc);
 ```

-and that's it you created a worker file that will be run in worker thread.
+That's it—you've created a worker file that will run in a worker thread.

-and now we will use it in our code, the package provided two type of worker that we can use.
-[DedicatedWorker](#dedicatedworker) or [DynamicWorker](#dynamicworker) depending on your need. e.g.,
+Now you can use it in your code.
+The package provides two types of workers: [DedicatedWorker](#dedicatedworker) and [DynamicWorker](#dynamicworker), depending on your needs.
+For example:

 main.ts